hh21st/inertial-sensor-processing/README.md

 | --organise_data | If True, organise data in train, valid, test subfolders | False |
 | --organise_dir | Directory to copy train, val and test sets using data organiser | Organised |
 | --organise_subfolders | Create sub folder per each file in validation and test set | False |

+## Label specfication

+Control what labels are included by selecting or editing the appropriate `label_spec` file.
+This only applies to the OREBA and Clemson datasets.
+Templates are available in the `label_spec` directory.